SmileyChris/easy-thumbnails/README.rst

 Easy Thumbnails
 ===============

-A powerful, yet easy to implement thumbnailing application for Django.
+A powerful, yet easy to implement thumbnailing application for Django 1.4+

 Below is a quick summary of usage.
 For more comprehensive information, view the `full documentation`__ online or the peruse the project's ``docs`` directory.